duarteocarmo/duarteocarmo.com/content/posts/18-regression-techniques-python.md

 The number of collaborations between two researchers is obviously an integer (i.e John and Thomas have 1 co-authored paper on COVID-19).
 To model this problem we decided to start with a Linear Regression model.

-If you are not completely familiar with it, a Linear Regression model looks at all of the columns in your dataset, and multiplies each column by a number, with the goal of predicting the column you are interested in, while trying to minimize the error.
+If you are not completely familiar with it, a Linear Regression model looks at all of the columns in your data set, and multiplies each column by a number, with the goal of predicting the column you are interested in, while trying to minimize the error.

 ## Linear Regression Model